sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-01-Analyzability.md

 Title: Analyzability
 ---

+# Analyzability

+**Analyzability** is a core part of software **internal** quality, **Maintainability**.
+Specifically, with analyzability, we are interested considering "to what extent can the code be read and understood."
+In this unit, we will discuss how to write code with a high degree of analyzability, and how that is measured.

+---

 * TOC
 {:toc}

+---

 ## Acknowledgement
 Much of the material is this set of modules comes from two sources: